 What Happens When Progesterone Levels are Low?

-To resolve any ambiguities in regards to progesterone balance and its impact on overall health and well-being, continue reading to learn more about low progesterone levels and its causes.
+To resolve any ambiguities in regards to progesterone balance and its impact on well-being, continue reading to learn more about low progesterone levels and its causes.

 - Aschenbrenner, D. S. & Venable, S.J.
 (2009).
 Drug Therapy in Nursing.
 Philadelphia: Lippincott Williams & Wilkins.
 Available from Google Books.

 - Carp, H.J.
 (Ed.).
 (2015).
 Progestogens in Obstetrics and Gynecology.
 Switzerland: Springer International Publishing.
 Available from Google Books.

 - Chiras, D.D.
 (2015).
 Human Biology.
 Massachusetts: Jones & Bartlett Learning.
 Available from Google Books.